1972 TOPPS BASEBALL CARDS SERIES

 The ’72 Topps set also featured the final cards for several all-time great players in their Hall of Fame careers.
 Legendary slugger Harmon Killebrew’s card was his last in a Twins uniform before retiring after 22 seasons.
 Other future Hall of Famers with their final cards in the 1972 set included Willie Mays with the New York Mets and Juan Marichal with the Boston Red Sox.

-Read also: ARE ALL BASEBALL CARDS WORTH MONEY
+Read also: WHAT ARE RELIC BASEBALL CARDS

 In total, 12 future Hall of Famers were included in the ’72 Topps checklist such as Reggie Jackson, Tom Seaver, Gaylord Perry, and Bob Gibson.
 The vast majority of future Hall of Famers in the set had already established themselves as perennial All-Stars at that point in their respective careers.